tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/08-Stu_Portfolio_Planner_Part_I/README.md

 * Western Digital (WDC)
 * Westrock (WRK)

-Specifically, upper management wants to sort the stocks by risk profile/volatility, filter out the top 5 stocks with the highest volatility, and assign the remaining stocks portfolio weights of `0.5`, `0.2`, `0.15`, `0.10`, and `0.05` from the least risky stock to the most risky stock, respectively.
-Then, they want to see what the returns of a hypothetical `$10,000` investment would be if invested in such a constructed portfolio over time.
+Harold has been tasked with sorting stocks by risk/volatility; filtering out the top 5 stocks with the highest volatility; and assigning the remaining stocks portfolio weights of 0.5, 0.2, 0.15, 0.10, and 0.05 (from least risk to most risk).
+He also needs to show the returns over time of a hypothetical $10,000 investment in such a portfolio.

-Use the Pandas library to help Harold determine the risk profile of the 10 stocks, drop the top 5 highly volatile stocks, assign portfolio weights to each corresponding stock, and plot the returns of a `$10,000` investment if invested in such a portfolio over time.
+Use the Pandas library to help Harold determine the risk profile of the 10 stocks, filter out the top 5 highly volatile stocks, assign portfolio weights to each corresponding stock, and plot the returns of a $10,000 investment in such a portfolio over time.

-## Part 1 Instructions
+## Instructions

-* Using the starter file provided, walk through the following steps.
+Using the starter file, complete the following steps.

-  * Import libraries and dependencies
+1. Import libraries and dependencies.

-  * Read in the following CSVs:
+1. Read in the following CSV files:

     * `bk_data.csv`
     * `fang_data.csv`